A11AN0/Sixpack/README.md

 ```

 On user input (in the searchBar) the optimizeBeerSelection function will filter the current array as determined by getBeers for characters which match the inputted string.
 It will then use react useState to set the beers array.
 The beers array is then passed down to the card list for the user to view and interact with.

+-There is more info in the main.js file!

 ## Technology